 Picnics are a quintessential part of a British summer and we love having them, as our little dog is part of our family she always comes too.
 Maya seems to know when a picnic is being prepared and gets very excited indeed.
 I am convinced this is because she sees them as a opportunity to get her paws on a few extra treats!!
 She is extremely food orientated, which is advantageous in terms of training her but can be a pain in the butt when on a picnic where she can requisition a sausage or sandwich in the blink of an eye.
-I know I’m not the only one to have a greedy little mutt so I’ve put together a few tips to help make sure your dog friendly picnic is fun for all!
+I know I’m not the only one to have a greedy little mutt so I’ve put together a few tips to help make sure your picnic is fun for all!

 Tip number one Purchase yourself a spiral tie out stake – these are so useful and mean that your dog can sit around the picnic rug and be part of things but kept just out of reach of those extra snacks.
 We have found ours really handy whilst on holiday and visiting friends with beautifully planted gardens too!!
 If your dog is the social type, the stake can also avoid them joining in a strangers picnic!
 It’s also wise to choose your picnic spot carefully to avoid unwanted guests of your own!

 Tip number two A collapsible water bowl or dog travel water bottle is much less bulky to pack than a traditional bowl.
 Check if there is a water source at your proposed picnic site and if not make sure you take plenty of water.
 If Maya will be eating one of her main meals at picnic time I have started use the slow feeding inserts that I recently reviewed to make her meal last!